surajprakash-data-science/Ingredients_to_recipe/README.md

 ******************
 The project is organized into a modular structure to separate different parts of the machine learning pipeline:

-data/: Contains the raw dataset, cuisine_updated.csv.
+This file contains the raw dataset: cuisine_updated.csv.

 notebooks/: Holds exploratory data analysis (EDA) notebooks, such as recipe_eda.ipynb, for experimentation and visualization.